 Place the value of the money in at least 2 corners of the money (preferably in all 4).
 Make sure the value is easy to read.

 In a smaller typeface write the name of your country (full legal name).

 For the background, use multiple layers (lower opacity on the upper layers so they’re see-through).
 Mr. Machtay will demonstrate how to use Dingbats effectively and how to change Opacity on layers.
 Make the background intricate and difficult to counterfeit.
-Also use symbols as ornaments (behind a picture, behind the amount of the money).
+Also use symbols as ornaments (behind a picture, behind the amount of the money, along the edges).

 BACK OF MONEY (300px ht x 600px w, saved as a JPG)

 Use a picture of a building or a landscape — once again, not a cartoon or a drawing.
 Once again apply a filter.

 Place the value of the money the same as you did on the front.